SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Overview_of_Soft_Launch_Options.md

 - **Release version**: DataMiner 10.5.1/10.6.0<!-- RN 41490 -->

 > [!NOTE]
-> This soft-launch option is not supported in the 10.5.0 Main Release version.<!-- RN 41258 -->
+> This soft-launch option is not supported in the Main Release track.<!-- RN 38016+41258 -->

 ### UseWebIAS